Matt-and-Gib/gleemail/CONTRIBUTING.md

-# We'd love to work together
+# So, you want to be a glEEveloper?

-## However, pull requests must meet the following basic guidelines
+## We'd love to work together!
+However, pull requests must meet the following basic guidelines

 - Please make an attempt to match our established programming style (in VS Code: `{BasedOnStyle: Google, UseTab: Always, IndentWidth: 4, TabWidth: 4}`)
 - Use verbose function and variable names so that your code can be easily read and understood without the need for unnecessary comments